gbbenson68/tic-tac-toe-new/README.md

 Known Bugs and To-dos
 ---------------------
-### Bugs
+### Known Bugs
-At this stage, I'm unaware of any faults in the application.
-That doesn't mean that there aren't any, however.
+* Due to the asynchronicity of AJAX requests, it is sometimes possible, if a user reacts quickly, to put a game into an indeterminate state if a click is made before the AJAX request responds with success or fail.
+I have put in some steps to mitigate this, but it hasn't been thoroughly tested.
+*

 Please feel free to contact me at ```guy dot b dot benson at gmail dot com``` for issues.

 ### To-dos
 * At some point, I would like to make this a fully-interactive two-player game which can be played asynchronously.
 I estimate that it will take another 10-12 hours of dedicated work to achieve that.